BrandonWarrior/battleships/README.md

 ## Code Structure

-- BattleshipGame: The main class responsible for managing the game.
+### BattleshipsGame Class

+This class is the central part of the game, handling all aspects of the gameplay between the player and the computer.
+It manages game setup, input handling, game logic, and the main game loop.

+- __init__: This constructor initializes the game with parameters such as the grid size, the number of ships, the player's name, and the type of ship.
+It also sets up the player's and computer's grids, randomly places their ships, and initializes lists to track guesses.

-- create_grid: Creates an empty game grid.
+- create_grid: Creates and returns an empty game grid (a 2D list) of the specified size, initially filled with "O" to represent unexplored spots.

-- place_ships: Randomly places ships on the grid.
+- place_ships: Responsible for randomly placing a specified number of ships on the grid.
+It ensures that no two ships occupy the same coordinates.

-- display_grid: Displays the current state of the grid.
+- display_grid: Displays the current state of the game grid to the player.
+This method can hide the ship locations on the computer's grid to maintain the game's challenge.

-- get_player_guess: Prompts the player for valid input.
+- get_player_guess: This method handles the player's input for row and column coordinates and validates that the input is within the allowed range and not previously guessed.

-- check_guess: Checks whether a guess is a hit or miss and updates the grid accordingly.
+- check_guess: Checks whether a guess is a hit or miss by comparing it against the list of ship coordinates.
+It updates the grid accordingly with "H" for hits and "M" for misses.

+- check_game_over: Evaluates whether all ships have been sunk, determining if the game has ended.

-- computer_turn: Generates a random guess for the computer.
+- computer_turn: Generates a random guess for the computer's turn, ensuring it doesn't select the same spot twice.

-- start_game: Manages the game loop, alternating between player and computer turns.
+- start_game: The main method that manages the game loop, alternating between the player's turn and the computer's turn until one side has sunk all the opponent's ships.
+It displays relevant messages and updates the grids after each turn.

-- end_game_menu: Displays options to either restart the game or return to the home screen.
+- end_game_menu: Displays options at the end of the game, prompting the player to either restart or return to the home screen.
+It provides input validation to ensure valid choices.

+- restart_game: Restarts the game using the existing settings without exiting the program.
+It calls the __init__ method again to reset the game state.

+### Standalone Functions

+These functions manage aspects outside the main gameplay loop, such as handling the user interface and displaying instructions.

+- show_home_page: This function displays the home screen when the game starts, showing options to either start the game or view the instructions.
+It handles input validation to ensure that players only proceed with valid choices ("1" or "2").

+- show_instructions: Provides detailed game instructions to the player, explaining the goal, game rules, and gameplay mechanics.
+Includes input validation to ensure players return to the home screen by pressing "1".

+- clear_console: Clears the console screen for better readability, making the transition between game screens smoother.
+This is used throughout the program to maintain a clean interface, depending on the operating system.

+## Bugs and Fixes

+- Invalid Input Handling: Resolved a bug where users could input multiple digits in the row/column inputs, which caused errors and unintended gameplay behavior.
+The input validation has been enhanced to ensure that only single-digit inputs are accepted, preventing out-of-bounds guesses and maintaining the integrity of the game.
+This fix ensures smoother gameplay and prevents players from entering invalid coordinates.

+- Player's Grid Displayed Twice: Fixed the issue where the player's grid was displayed twice after each turn, which caused unnecessary clutter and confusion during gameplay.
+Now, the grid is displayed only once per turn, providing a clearer and more streamlined experience for the player, making it easier to track the progress of the game.

+- Input Validation for Player Names: Fixed a bug where players could start the game without entering a name or by entering just whitespaces.
+The game now ensures that players provide a valid name by repeatedly prompting them until a non-empty, non-whitespace name is entered, enhancing the overall user experience and preventing unintended gameplay starts.

+- Input Validation: Resolved an issue where the invalid input message on the home screen would not appear properly when entering an incorrect key.
+The problem was caused by the clear_console function, which was clearing the screen before the error message could be displayed.
+Now, the game properly displays the error message and waits for a valid input (1 or 2) before proceeding.

+- There are no remaining bugs.

 ## Validation and Testing